A guide to ‘Purchase Necessary’ promotions

 “Spend money on entering a competition?
 Are you kidding?”

 Many compers choose to keep their hobby ‘free’, only entering online competitions and draws – and that’s fine!
 After all, there are thousands of free prize draws and competitions online.
 But venture into text, phone, postal and POP (‘proof of purchase’) required promotions and you’ll find they can be very rewarding.
-I’ve won a VW Beetle, a holiday to Brazil, a trip to New York and plenty of cash and voucher prizes in ‘purchase necessary’ comps – in fact I’d rather spend £2 on a stamp, a phone call, a promotional KitKat and a newspaper than a Lottery ticket because the chance of winning a prize is so much better!
+I’ve won a VW Beetle, a holiday to Brazil, a trip to New York and plenty of cash and voucher prizes in ‘purchase necessary’ comps – in fact I’d rather spend £2 on a stamp, a few text messages, a promotional KitKat and a newspaper than a Lottery ticket because the chance of winning a prize is so much better!

 On pack code promotions